 There is evidence that the standard American diet (“SAD”), high in refined and processed foods, causes inflammation of the gut, resulting in poor nutrient absorption by the body, bacteria entering the bloodstream, and a resulting inflammatory response that may be at the root of some autoimmune diseases.
-Anyone which a long-term illness, but especially those with autoimmune diseases, may find it helpful to consult with a certified nutritionist or registered dietitian who can recommend an appropriate anti-inflammatory diet to manage symptoms and promote healing.
+Anyone which a chronic health condition(s), but especially those with autoimmune diseases, may find it helpful to consult with a certified nutritionist or registered dietitian who can recommend an appropriate anti-inflammatory diet to manage symptoms and promote healing.

 Nutritious Foods for Good Health

 The first step toward ensuring you are getting all the nutrients you need is to make the most of what you eat.
 This means eating a wide variety of whole foods every day, along with plenty of the water and other healthy liquids you body needs to functions at its best.
 The most nutritious food is usually that which is closest to its natural state.
 Too much processing, refining, and overcooking can chip away at any food’s nutrients.
 An important and easy way to increase your daily nutrient intake is to go for a variety of color.
 The more your shopping basket looks like a rainbow of color, the better your diet will be!